keketso-prog/AWS-RE-START-JOURNEY/Lab-Assessments/Networking.md

 # NETWORKING 263
 Under networking we had a few labs, i will show 2 labs i found challenging

-# Create Subnets and Allocate IP addresses in an Amazon Virtual Private Cloud (Amazon VPC)
+# FIRST LAB: Create Subnets and Allocate IP addresses in an Amazon Virtual Private Cloud (Amazon VPC)
 - Summarize the customer scenario
 - Create a Amazon Virtual Private Cloud (Amazon VPC) and understand how to create subnets and allocate IP addresses
 - Familiarize yourself with the Amazon Web Services (AWS) Management Console